Our Financial and Business Information

 Taxes, Fees, and Assessments

-Blue Cross Blue Shield of Massachusetts is one of 39 independently owned and operated health plans in the Blue Cross Blue Shield Association.
+Blue Cross Blue Shield of Massachusetts is one of 36 independent, community-based, and locally operated health plans in the Blue Cross Blue Shield Association.

 We are a not-for-profit company, but unlike most other not-for-profits, we pay significant federal, state, and local taxes or assessments.
 We are also different from other not-for-profits in that we don't receive or solicit charitable donations, and we don't benefit from tax-exempt financing.

-In 2012 our company paid more than $133 million in taxes and assessments:
+In 2017, our company paid over $185 million in federal, state, and local taxes and assessments.

 Paying taxes and fees isn't the only way we contribute to the economy of our state.